AlbertoRodriguezSanz/program_only_run_2/README.md

   - Propagation Segment: 1xTQ
 - Transmit-Receive Settings
   - Operation Mode: Mode 0 (Legacy)

+No filters or masks are setup for the CAN bus communications beforehand.
+Messages' ID are filtered in the `main.c` file as in the previous firmware for the PIC18F2580 microcontroller.

 For this test the PICkit4 in-circuit debugger/programmer will be used to load the firmware into the microcontroller.
 This needs to be connected to the microcontroller with the following pins.
 - MCLR
 - PGD